ibm-cloud-docs/BlockStorage/faqs.md

 To see the new expanded LUN size, you need to rescan and reconfigure your existing {{site.data.keyword.blockstorageshort}} disk on the server.
 See the following examples.
 For more information, see your operating system Documentation.

-### Windows&reg; 2016
+### Windows 2016
 {: #expandsizeWin}

 1. Go to Server Manager > Tools > Computer Management > Disk Management.
 2. Click Action > Refresh.
 3. Click Action > Rescan Disks.
 This process can take up to 5 minutes or more to finish.
 The additional capacity displays as a deallocated partition on the existing Disk.
 4. Partition the deallocated space as you want.
-For more information, see [Microsoft&reg; - Extend a basic volume](https://learn.microsoft.com/en-us/windows-server/storage/disk-management/extend-a-basic-volume){: external}.
+For more information, see [Microsoft - Extend a basic volume](https://learn.microsoft.com/en-us/windows-server/storage/disk-management/extend-a-basic-volume){: external}.

 ### Linux
 {: #expandsizeLin}